jonnonz1/nz-statute-book/acts/public/1993/te-ture-whenua-maori-act-1993.md

-  (c) the fencing of any land and the upkeep and maintenance of any fence; and (d) the upkeep and maintenance of any land over which an easement is to be granted; and (e) the powers of the court under Part 16 as to Maori land; and (f) the carrying out of any survey that may be required by the Registrar-General of Land before the Registrar-General of Land will issue, in respect of any piece of land affected by the order, a certificate of title free of any limitations as to title or parcels within the meaning of Part 12 of the Land Transfer Act 1952; and
+  (c) the fencing of any land and the upkeep and maintenance of any fence; and (d) the upkeep and maintenance of any land over which an easement is to be granted; and (e) the powers of the court under Part 16 as to Maori land; and (f) the carrying out of any survey that may be required by the Registrar-General of Land before the Registrar-General of Land will issue, in respect of any piece of land affected by the order, a record of title that is not qualified under section 17 of the Land Transfer Act 2017; and
   (g) the time in which any work necessary to give effect to the order is to be carried out; and (h) the execution, stamping, and delivery of any instrument; and (i) such other matters as the court considers relevant.